 #2 – Seizures have many different causes

 The first time your dog has a seizure, you will want to take him to the vet as soon as possible to try to determine the cause of the seizure.
-According to The Spruce, these are some of the most common types of causes for seizures:
+According to Stregowski, these are some of the most common causes for canine seizures:

 -Structural or developmental abnormality

 -Systemic disorder, such as liver shunt or thyroid disease

 As you can imagine, different causes of seizures require different types of treatments.
 A dog who has been poisoned will require different care than one who has epilepsy or one who has a brain tumor.